Do you relate to the ministry of discernment, or the ability to see in the spiritual realm?

-You will perceive His throne.
-You will see what He is doing.
+You will perceive His throne and see what He is doing.
 You will discover God’s glory in unexpected places—even in the dark places.

-You will see, with wonder, that no place is so dark that God’s glory cannot visit it.
+And you will see, with wonder, that no place is so dark that God’s glory cannot visit it.
 No bondage is too great that the power of the Spirit in Jesus’ Name cannot break it.
-No situation is without hope.
+Nor is any situation without hope.

 In the worst of circumstances, your eyes will be opened and you will see what the Spirit is doing.

 Ezekiel’s intimacy with the Spirit was remarkable.
 Is God also calling you to be known as an intercessor, watchman, or prophet ‘of the Holy Spirit?’
 Say ‘yes’ to Him today.
 And always remember: